TriplyDB/Documentation/docs/generics/Graphql.md

 [TOC]

 # Graphql implementation
-TriplyDB exposes a GraphQL endpoint.
+Some TriplyDB instances expose a GraphQL endpoint.
 This endpoint uses information from user-provided SHACL shapes for the schema creation.

 The goal of this documentation is to inform users about Triply's implementation of the GraphQL endpoint.
 For more generic information about GraphQL, you can visit [graphql.org](https://graphql.org/) or other resources.
 In order to understand this documentation, you have to be familiar with the SHACL language.

-Note: in order to avoid confusion we will use the word `object` as a synonym for `resource` and `triple object` when referring to the third element of a triple.
+Note: in order to avoid confusion we will use the noun `object` as a synonym for `resource` and `triple object` when referring to the third element of a triple.

 ### Schema
 #### Object types
 A basic element of the schema is object types, which represents the type of the resources that you can query.